Welcome to Longstone Primary School’s Website

 Twitter You may like to check out our brand new Twitter Feed this will keep you up to date with the latest from the school Click Here

 We hope you enjoy browsing our site .

-Visit the “What’s On at Longstone” tab to see our diary and check out our our photo album.
-Our weekly blog will give you an idea of what is going on throughout the year.
+Visit the “What’s On at Longstone” tab to see our diary and check out our photo album.
+Our Twitter feed will give you up to date information on what our pupils are doing.

 RESPONSIBLE PARKING – A MESSAGE FROM MRS PEARSTON